15 tactics you need to grow your email list

 Also, we know it’s tempting to try and gather as much information as possible, but you can get that down the track.
 Keep your opt-in fields lean but always collect more than just an email address.
 You can collect more valuable data once they’re inside the gate by encouraging them to update their preferences.

-- Build a welcome program
+Build an email welcome program

 Welcome emails typically get open rates of more than 50% according to Econsultancy.